jbdeleon2436/splunk-home-lab/notes.md

 # Splunk Home Lab Documentation

-This documentation explains the setup, configuration, event generation, and log collection for a Splunk Home Lab built using Oracle VirtualBox, Windows 11, and Kali Linux.
+This documentation explains the setup, configuration, event generation, and log collection for a Splunk Home Lab using Oracle VirtualBox, Windows 11, and Kali Linux.
+It includes personal observations, troubleshooting steps, and lessons learned during the process.

 ---